 UnitedHealth and other Medicare Advantage insurers have said higher sickness scores among their patients reflect a sicker population with greater medical needs.
-UnitedHealth
+UnitedHealth has said the diagnoses it submits are accurate, and that it detects diseases sooner, benefiting patients.

 Jones, the Oregon doctor, said UnitedHealth didn't suggest diagnoses for patients he treated outside Medicare Advantage, where it doesn't pay.